Shiga Lakestars

 2009-2010 Shiga Lakestars Roster

-For home games in Shiga, the Lakestars wear a lake-blue uniform.
-For away games, they wear a white uniform.
+This was the roster for last season 2009-2010.
 Besides playing basketball, the team seeks to help the local community by holding basketball workshops at local schools and participating in local events in Shiga.
 Note that the Lakestars has released Mike Hall (#23) in Dec.
 2009 due to "his health not being 100%."
 His apparent replacement was Ray Schafer who rejoined the team in Jan.
 2010.
 Ray was a Lakestar during the last season.

 Another personnel change occurred in early March 2010 when popular Bobby Nash was released from the team.
 His release was soon followed by the signing of Mikey Marshall in early March.
 His debut game was on March 6 against the Tokyo Apache in Yokohama.